eukuz/WendexTaxi/README.md

 #### How does it work?

+For DB used SQLite3

 There are 3 types of gateways:
 * Passenger
 * Driver
 * Admin
 Users of corresponding types communicate with the system through them.

-There  are  4  car  types:  Economy,  Comfort, ComfortPlus, Business.
+There  are  4  car  types:
+1. Economy
+2. Comfort(have water bottles that randomly dearease during rides)
+3. ComfortPlus
+4. Business (can park in from of the entrance).

 A Passenger can:
 * login (via their name)